ochzhen/ochzhen.github.io/_posts/2021-01-03-azure-custom-script-extension-windows.md

 ## Adding Extension To ARM Template

-Here comes the most interesting and important part, we are going to add our extension in ARM template.
-This [documentation page](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows) contains a lot of useful information including extension schema.
+Here comes the most interesting and important part, we are going to add our extension in [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview){:target="_blank"}.
+This [documentation page](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows){:target="_blank"} contains a lot of useful information including extension schema.

 We can add extension via ARM template in three ways: